 If you are more comfortable having a professional give Cerenia to your cat, you can schedule an appointment for your cat to receive a shot of Cerenia at the veterinarian’s office.
 On the other hand, if you are comfortable with giving Cerenia to your cat, you can do so from the comfort of your home.

 But don’t worry!
 You don’t have to become an expert on how to give your cat a shot in order to go with the at-home option.
 If you opt in to this method, you will receive a prescription for pills that you can give to your cat.
 Not to worry.
 No needles involved!
 These Cerenia tablets for cats are easy to administer.

 Like any pills designed and intended for cats, giving pills to your furry feline friend can sometimes pose a bit of a challenge.
 Cats are very set in their ways and this stubbornness presents itself like nobody’s business when it comes time to give Cerenia tablets to cats.
 But not to fret!
 While it can be difficult, it’s not impossible.

-There are two main ways to give Cerenia tablets to cats.
+There are two main ways to give Cerenia maropitant citrate tablets to cats.
 You can either purchase a device that is understandably called a pill-giver.
 Essentially, this tool makes it easier for you to drop the tablet at the very back of your cat’s throat and it ensures that your cat will swallow the pill.
-The other way of administering the Cerenia tablet for cats is with your fingers, though this can sometimes be a bit of a problematic approach.
+The other way of administering the Cerenia tablets for cats is with your fingers, though this can sometimes be a bit of a problematic approach.